 As the new school year begins, first and foremost on our minds and in our hearts will be the killing of Michael Brown in Ferguson, Missouri.
 Teachers may be faced with students’ anger, frustration, sadness, confusion, and questions.
 Some students will wonder how this could happen in the United States.
 For others, unfortunately, police brutality and intimidation are all too familiar.

-Here are a few ideas and resources for the classroom to help middle and high school students think critically about the events in Ferguson, New York, Cleveland, North Charleston, Baltimore, Hempstead, Minneapolis, Baton Rouge, Tulsa, Baton Rouge, Charlotte, and across the U.S. and ways they can be proactive in their own communities.
+Here are a few ideas and resources for the classroom to help middle and high school students think critically about the events in Ferguson, New York, Cleveland, North Charleston, Baltimore, Hempstead, Minneapolis, Baton Rouge, Tulsa, Baton Rouge, Charlotte, and across the United States and ways they can be proactive in their own communities.
 We welcome your additional suggestions.

 The Black Panther Party’s 1966 platform, known as the ten-point program, included the demand: “#7.
 We want an immediate end to police brutality and murder of Black people, other people of color, and all oppressed people inside the United States.”
 The issue of police brutality in communities of color has a long history and the Panther platform gives an example of how to turn grievances into a clear set of goals for meaningful change.
 The lesson “‘What We Want, What We Believe’: Teaching with the Black Panthers’ Ten Point Program” by Rethinking Schools editor Wayne Au introduces students to this history and invites them to create their own list of demands.